VineetBisht/StockTheStock/README.md

 Or you can simply create a new account.

+* The Bill of each Transaction is generated in the template/receipts folder in pdf form
 * The SignUp screen makes use of an OTP which will be sent to your registered email for confirmation.

 ## Roadmap